 And launch they have: 200 vehicles all over the downtown area.
-(Full disclosure: through my association with Team Red mobility network, I consulted with car2Go during the early days of the Austin project.)
+(Full disclosure: through my association with

 When I asked them about this, Daimler officials half jokingly replied that if they can make it work in Austin it can work anywhere.
 And they're probably right, too.
 Because Car2Go is really quite different from other carsharing services.
 It has taken me a long time to wrap my head around the mobility and transportation implications of the Car2Go service model.